 Turning content into expertise

 A path to successful data monetization is to turn your content (or any other data) into expertise.
-Companies including Springer Nature, Dow Jones, and Elsevier have all succeeded in bringing innovative new digital products to market using a Knowledge Graph.
+Publishing companies and scientific research companies succeeded in bringing innovative new digital products to market using a Knowledge Graph.
 These new products allowed these modern publishers to succeed at turning content into expertise, just like Wolters Kluwer.

 A Knowledge Graph turns data into knowledge by enriching data — whether that data is facts extracted from articles, webpages, or databases — with its real-world context.
 A Knowledge Graph is flexible and reusable, allowing the same data to be expressed with different meaning for multiple different applications.
 It is an increasingly critical tool for data monetization given its ability to unify internal and external data of any structure, support rapid release cycles, and serve as the underlying infrastructure for numerous applications.

 Springer Nature uses Knowledge Graphs as their digital backbone